Valtrighe-Eagles/.github/profile/README.md

 # What do we do?
 Good question.
 We don't know either, but if we start doing something we will let you know.
 <br>
-We define ourselves as *businessmen*.
+We define ourselves as businessmen.

 # Contacts
 Email: info@valtrigheeagles.com